Active particles in a tube: a generalized entropy potential approach: The Fick-Jacobs equation

-Hence, truncating at the second order in the moment expansion of $\Phi$, the $\rho_{\rm hm}(y)$ near a hard boundary exponentially decreases away from the wall with a characteristic thickness $\ell_b$.
-We test the approximation in quasi-1D agent-based simulations, where we reject the motion of a particle if it moves out of the confined region.
-The numerical results show a slower decay than Eq. \eqref{eqn_density_profile_active_inftyw}, which is due to a nonzero $\nabla\cdot\QQ$.
-A finer estimation can be obtained by truncating at a higher-order in the moment expansion of $\Phi$, where we can identify more exponential components accounting for a slower decay.
-For $w\gg \ell_b,\ \ell_p$, where the persistent length of the particle $\ell_p\equiv v\tau$, the approximation Eq. \eqref{eqn_density_profile_active_inftyw} provides reasonable estimation of $\rho_{\rm hm}(y)$ (Fig. \ref{fig_homo_profile}b).
+Hence, truncating at the second order in the moment expansion of $\Phi$, the density profile $\rho_{\rm hm}(y)$ near a hard boundary decreases exponentially towards the bulk density $\rho_b$ over a characteristic length $\ell_b$.
+We test the approximation in agent-based simulations in Fig.~\ref{fig_homo_profile}b.
+Because of translational symmetry along the $x$ direction, we only simulate the $y$-component of Eq.~\eqref{eqn_ABP_ito} using Euler time-stepping.
+To implement the no-flux boundary condition, we follow Ref.~\cite{Duzgun_2018} and use a potential-free algorithm: If a particle moves out of the confined region after a time step, we place it back at its position at the beginning of the time step, while still allowing its orientation to evolve.
+The numerical results show a slightly slower decay in the bulk than the one predicted by Eq.~\eqref{eqn_density_profile_active_inftyw}, which is due to a nonzero value of $\nabla\cdot\QQ$.
+A better estimate can be obtained by truncating at a higher-order in the moment expansion of $\Phi$, which allows identifying more exponential components to account for a slower decay.
+Overall, for our purpose with $w\gg \ell_b$, Eq.~\eqref{eqn_density_profile_active_inftyw} provides a reasonable estimation of $\rho_{\rm hm}(y)$, even when the persistent length of the particle $\ell_p\equiv v\tau$ is comparable to $w$.